dimaxweb/protractor-fullstack/README.md

 ### SauceLabs

 [SauceLabs](https://saucelabs.com) integration can be done thorough configuration.
 Fully functional [example](configuration/config.saucelabs.json) (need to provide your user name and password in configuration).
-IMPORTANT :
+IMPORTANT:
-In order to be able to test sites in local intranet , behind the firewall or just the localhost with Sauce Labs - your will to establish tunnel connection to Sauce Labs with
+In order to be able to test sites in local intranet , behind the firewall or just the **localhost** with Sauce Labs - your will to establish tunnel connection to Sauce Labs with
 SauceLabs Connect utility.

-Running the bellow command will  download the Sauce Labs connector in first run and then will start it with your account credentials.
+Running the bellow command will do all the work for you (download the Sauce Labs connector in first run and then will start it with your account credentials from configuration file)

 ```sh